What are Fluoride Treatments?

-A mineral found in certain foods and natural water sources, fluoride helps to strengthen bones and teeth and assist in the fight against tooth decay.
-The importance of fluoride in protecting and maintaining oral health is supported by the American Dental Association (ADA) and other professional organizations.
+A mineral found in certain foods and natural water sources, fluoride helps to strengthen bones and teeth and assists in the fight against tooth decay.
+The importance of fluoride varnish in protecting and maintaining oral health is supported by the American Dental Association (ADA) and other professional organizations.
 Communities that add fluoride to drinking water supplies experience fewer problems with cavities (tooth decay) among their residents.

 Cavities are the result of decay-causing bacteria and acid on the tooth surfaces.
 To protect the teeth against decay, our general dentists recommend routine fluoride treatments as a preventive dentistry measure.
-Fluoride treatments at Advanced Dentistry of Centre County in State College, PA can help younger patients with developing teeth and adults who are at risk for cavities improve their oral health and maintain a comfortable smile.
+Fluoride treatments at Advanced Dentistry of Centre County in State College, PA, can help younger patients with developing teeth and adults who are at risk for cavities improve their oral health and maintain a comfortable smile.
 Learn more about the benefits of protecting your family's smiles with professional fluoride treatments by speaking with our knowledgeable team today!

-Professional fluoride treatments may be administered to patients of all ages, although they are typically given to children (who are at a higher risk of developing tooth decay) and teens who may be struggling with maintaining good oral hygiene habits.
-Our dentists also recommend professional fluoride treatments for children and adult patients who do not have fluoride in their drinking water or those more susceptible to developing cavities.
+Professional fluoride treatments in State College, PA, may be administered to patients of all ages, although they are typically given to children (who are at a higher risk of developing tooth decay) and teens who may be struggling with maintaining good oral hygiene habits.
+Our dentists also recommend professional fluoride paste treatments for children and adult patients who do not have fluoride in their drinking water or those more susceptible to developing cavities.
 Patients who have dry mouth (xerostomia) from medications or medical conditions and individuals with exposed root surfaces due to gum recession may also be excellent candidates for an in-office fluoride treatment.
 During your dental visit, our team will evaluate your family's fluoride needs and let you know if these treatments are recommended for your oral health.

 How Is Fluoride Applied?

-Insurance Coverage for Fluoride
+Does Dental Insurance Cover for Fluoride Varnish?

-Many insurance companies cover professional fluoride treatments for children up to a certain age, but adults may not always be covered.
+Many insurance companies cover professional fluoride paste treatments for children up to a certain age, but adults may not always be covered.
 We work to help you get the most coverage through your dental insurance before determining any out-of-pocket costs.
 For patients who do not carry insurance or incur personal expenses, Advanced Dentistry offers an array of easy payment choices to make dental care affordable and convenient.

 Cavity prevention for Children and Adults